Osiris (DC Comics)

-Osiris is a fictional character in American comic books published by DC Comics.
+Osiris (Amon Tomaz) is a fictional character in American comic books published by DC Comics.
 First appearing in 52 #23, the character was created by Geoff Johns, Greg Rucka, and Grant Morrison.
 Throughout the publication of the character's history, he often serves as both an analogue to Captain Marvel Jr./Shazam Jr. in Black Adam's supporting cast while being depicted as a superhero, antihero, and villain.

-The character's alter-ego is Amon Tomaz, a Cairo-born Egyptian teenager and younger brother of Adrianna Tomaz who is captured and sold into slavery by Intergang, an organized crime syndicate and enemies of Superman whose advanced technology is supplied secretly by Apokoliptian New Gods.
-Although brutalized, Black Adam heals him by granting him a portion of his power, transforming him into the demigod-esque being and christened as "Osiris", named after the aforementioned deity by the Egyptian deities, and becomes Black Adam's first protege, a royal prince of Kahndaq, and a member of his Black Marvel Family.'
-As Osiris, the character was a brief member of the Teen Titans before he is discredited by Amanda Waller and undergoes a comic book death when he is first killed by Sobek, revealed to be a Apokoliptian Four Horsemen.
-A older Amon is resurrected during Brightest Day but is corrupted due to outside influences, joining up with Deathstroke's Titans in hopes of resurrecting both his brother-in-law and older sister.
-Following the New 52 reboot, he is first cast as a Kahndaqi-native teenager and freedom fighter acting as an occult specialist in the Sons of Adam, a group of revolutionaries dedicated to resurrecting Black Adam.
-Although he was killed by one of the Four Horsemen, aspects of his history are restored.
+A Cairo-born Egyptian teenager and younger brother of Adrianna Tomaz, Amon is captured and sold into slavery by Intergang and brutalized for resisting their brainwashing attempts, rendering him disabled.
+He is found by Black Adam and Isis (Adrianna), the former healing him by granting him a portion of his power to transform and is christened the name "Osiris" by the empowering Egyptian deities after the eponymous deity.
+As Black Adam's brother-in-law and protege, Osiris also becomes a royal prince of Kahndaq, champion, and a member of his Black Marvel Family.
+He befriends Sobek, a anthropomorphic crocodile, and becomes a member of the Teen Titans for a brief period until his reputation is defamed by Amanda Waller and her Suicide Squad, subsequently killed shortly after by Sobek, who tricks him and reveals himself as one of the Four Horsemen of Apokolips.
+Amon is resurrected shortly afterwards as a reluctant and powerhouse member of Deathstroke's Titans mercenary team.
+Following The New 52 reboot, he is depicted as a Kahndaqi teenager and freedom fighter with occult expertise in the Sons of Adam, a Kahndaqi revolutionary group.
+Following DC Rebirth, Osiris's original history and murder by Sobek were restored.

+As one of DC Comics' significant Arab characters, the character was praised for being a supporting character of Black Adam that helped set the character up for more interesting storylines.
+Due to this, the decision to killing off the character had received criticism.

 In the Arrowverse television series Legends of Tomorrow, a different iteration of the character named Behrad Tarazi was introduced and played by Shayan Sobhian.
 Additionally, Amon Tomaz made his live-action debut in the DC Extended Universe film Black Adam (2022), portrayed by Bodhi Sabongui.
-In Black Adam, the character is expressed as Adrianna's son rather than younger brother.
+In Black Adam, the character is Adrianna's son rather than younger brother.
 Her brother was named Karim and was portrayed by Mohammed Amer.